 This means that your colleagues are also much more likely to influence your mood or notice any negative changes to it, among other things, like a social anchor in a way.

-This gives workplaces the unique opportunity to act as a safe haven, to not make matters worse, but actually improve upon.
-Employers should care about their employees mental health and even their overall mental state.
-Employers should invest into facilities and benefits that help take care of our mental wellbeing.
+This gives workplaces the unique opportunity to act as a safe haven, to not make matters worse, but actually improve upon them.
+Employers should care about their employees' mental health and even their overall mental state.
+Employers should invest in facilities and benefits that help take care of our mental well-being.
 And our colleagues should foster empathy and caution.

 Birds eye